Surgeon General on Delta variant: If you are not vaccinated, you are in trouble - Local News 8

 “We should think about the Delta variant as the 2020 version of Covid-19 on steroids,” Andy Slavitt, a former senior adviser to Joe Biden’s Covid Response Team, told CNN on Wednesday.
 “It’s twice as infectious.
 Fortunately, unlike 2020, we actually have a tool that stops the Delta variant in its tracks: It’s called vaccine.”

-For fully vaccinated people, the variant “presents very little threat to you, very unlikely that you’re gonna get sick,” he explained.
+For fully vaccinated people, the variant “presents very little threat to you, very unlikely that you’re gonna get sick,” he said

 Full approval for vaccines from the US Food and Drug Administration could encourage more people to get vaccinated, Slavitt and other experts have said.
 The current vaccines distributed in the US are authorized for emergency use only.
 Full approval for the Pfizer vaccine could come as early as this month, Slavitt said Tuesday.

+“Many of these counties are also the same locations where the Delta variant represents the large majority of circulating virus,” Walensky said.

+“Low vaccination rates in these counties, coupled with high case rates — and lax mitigation policies that do not protect those who are unvaccinated from disease — will certainly, and sadly, lead to more unnecessary suffering, hospitalizations and potentially deaths,” she added.

 The case rate has been rising for the US as a whole.
-The country has averaged more than 15,060 new cases a day over the last week — 20.7% higher than the average from the week prior, according to Johns Hopkins data.
+The country averaged more than 15,060 new cases a day over a week ending Wednesday — 20.7% higher than the average from the week prior, according to Johns Hopkins data.

 The average is still well below this spring’s peak — an average of 71,320 daily for a week ending April 14 — and the pandemic peak average of more than 251,000 daily for a week ending January 8.